 A graduate student is one who has been admitted to the Graduate School to pursue a program of study leading to a specific certificate, master's, educational specialist or doctoral degree.
 Graduate students are admitted as regular, probationary or visiting.
-A student admitted on probation must demonstrate ability to do work of graduate quality within the time frame specified by the program.
+A student admitted on probation must demonstrate graduate quality within the time frame specified by the program.
 A visiting graduate student may take graduate courses for one or two quarters only.
-In special circumstances, an undergraduate senior or fifth year student may be allowed to enroll in a graduate course with prior approval of the director of the graduate program in the area of the course in question or of the Dean of the College or School in which the course is taught and the Graduate Dean.
+In special circumstances, an undergraduate senior or fifth year student may be allowed to enroll in a graduate course with prior approval of the director of the graduate program in the area of the course in question or of the Dean of the Dean